phalcon-orphanage/docs/en/reference/flash.rst

 Printing Messages
 -----------------
-Messages sent to the flash service are automatically formatted with html:
+Messages sent to the flash service are automatically formatted with HTML:

 .. code-block:: html